Abizerh/azure-docs/articles/active-directory/device-management-hybrid-azuread-joined-devices-setup.md

 If your organization requires access to the Internet via an outbound proxy, you must implement Web Proxy Auto-Discovery (WPAD) to enable Windows 10 computers to register to Azure AD.

+When your AADconnect is configured for 'Alternate ID' (i.e. syncing mail as UPN because on-prem UPN suffix cannot be used in the loginname of the user synced to Azure AD), Hybrid Azure AD device registration will only work with federated domains (using ADFS).
+Seamless SSO along with 'Alternate ID' dont allow Hybrid Azure AD device registration and conditional access for Windows 10 domain joined devices.

 ## Configuration steps

 You can configure hybrid Azure AD joined devices for various types of Windows device platforms.
 This topic includes the required steps for all typical configuration scenarios.